Camarillo, California: Transportation

-VCTC Intercity operates buses between Camarillo and several nearby cities, including the Conejo Express to the Warner Center area in western Los Angeles County.
+VCTC Intercity operates buses between Camarillo and several nearby cities, including the Conejo Express to the Warner Center area of Los Angeles.

 The City of Camarillo operates a trolley within central Camarillo, which runs from 10:00 to 6:00 Sunday through Thursday and later into the evening on Friday and Saturday nights.
 CAT operates one scheduled bus line Monday through Friday within Camarillo, and Dial-A-Ride services for the disabled Monday through Saturday.

-Camarillo Airport

 Camarillo Airport (ICAO: KCMA, FAA LID: CMA) is a public airport located 3 mi west of the central business district of Camarillo.
 The airport has one runway and serves privately operated general aviation and executive aircraft, with no scheduled commercial service.

-Camarillo Station

-Camarillo has one train station, served by both Amtrak's Pacific Surfliner from San Luis Obispo to San Diego and Metrolink's Ventura County Line from Los Angeles Union Station to Montalvo.
-Nine Pacific Surfliner trains serve the station daily and six Metrolink trains serve the station each weekday.
-This limited Metrolink service runs only at peak hours in the peak direction of travel (i.e. three morning departures to Los Angeles and three evening arrivals from Los Angeles).
+Camarillo station is served by both Amtrak's Pacific Surfliner from San Luis Obispo to San Diego and Metrolink's Ventura County Line from Los Angeles Union Station to Montalvo.
+Ten Pacific Surfliner trains serve the station daily and six Metrolink trains serve the station each weekday and four each weekend day, with the majority of this limited Metrolink service at peak hours in the peak direction of travel (i.e., two morning departures to Los Angeles and two evening arrivals from Los Angeles).

 Water

+The city of Camarillo water system serves about two-thirds of its residents.
+It imports about 60 percent of its water from the state water project through the Calleguas Municipal Water District and 40 percent is pumped from three wells.
+The North Pleasant Valley Desalter Project began construction in 2008.
+The brackish well water from the Calleguas Creek watershed will be treated by the $66.3 million project.
+The project began construction in September 2019.
+The city held a ribbon cutting ceremony in November 2021 as the plant began to operate.
+After extensive testing and adjustments, the plant started producing water for the city in January 2023.

+The Camrosa Water District serves nearly 30,000 people in Camarillo and the Santa Rosa Valley along with agricultural customers.
+The district, which covers 31 sqmi is headquartered in Camarillo.
+Camrosa completed the Round Mountain Water Treatment Plant, a desalting facility, in 2015.
+It cleans up brackish groundwater and produces 1,000 acre·ft of drinking water a year.
+The facility was the first paying customer for the Calleguas Regional Salinity Management Project.

+Wastewater

+A city facility processes and treats 75% of the wastewater.
+Camrosa Water District processes the rest.